PoRiFiRo123/healthqube/README.md

 - ShadCN
 - Twilio

+Tech Stack used in this project are:
+•	Next.js : Next.js is used for server-side scripting, built-in routing, API routes, Automatic code splitting and static exporting.
+•	Appwrite: Appwrite is backend as a service(baaS) platform used for database management, user authentication, storage, scalability and security.
+•	Typescript : Typescript is used for static typing and server-side maintainability.
+•	TailwindCSS : Tailwind CSS is a framework used for utility-first approach, consistency, responsiveness, and compatible with Next.js.
+•	ShadCN : shadCN is a library designed to simplify the process of integrating component libraries with popular CSS frameworks like Tailwind CSS
+•	Twilio : Twilio is a cloud communications platform that provides a range of APIs for integrating various communication services into applications.
+In the context of the HealthQube project, Twilio is used for SMS and Email Notifications.

 ## <a name="features">🔋 Features</a>

 👉 **Register as a Patient**: Users can sign up and create a personal profile as a patient.